jujhars13/environmental-impact-storytelling-cards/README.md

 # Environmental Impact Storytelling Cards

-Cards to help stimulate fictional stories about the environment to explore the individual impact of various climate crisis around the world.
+Static HTML site which presents sards to help stimulate fictional stories about the environment to explore the individual impact of various climate crisis around the world.

 ## Local Dev